Battle of Turtle Gut Inlet: Aftermath

 The battle demonstrated the resourcefulness of the American forces to the British.
 As a result, the British Navy moved their blockade of Philadelphia further away from the Cape May area.
-The heroics of Captain John Barry in salvaging most of the gunpowder cargo and driving off two Royal Navy ships was quickly noted, an important step in his career.
+Barry's role in salvaging most of the gunpowder cargo under the fire of the two Royal Navy ships was quickly noted, an important step in his career.
 Following the battle, Captain Wickes on Reprisal, continued with his mission to the West Indies.

 Lieutenant Richard Wickes is buried at the Cold Spring Presbyterian Church cemetery.
 A section of the cemetery, Veterans Field of Honor, is dedicated to his memory.
 The Seal of Wildwood Crest and the Seal of the Wildwood Crest Historical Society each contain a drawing of the brigantine Nancy in honor of the battle.
 In 1922, Cape May County filled in Turtle Gut Inlet.

 The site is now remembered by a small park.